Indian Valley

 Shortening the ride: Skip the climb to Antelope Lake.

 Adding miles: To restore the miles I cut from the Century, a) ride around Antelope Lake (see above) and b) take the big loop that goes off from North Valley Road to the northeast.
-It’s Diamond Rd. going out and North Arm Rd. coming back if you ride it on your way out.
+It’s Diamond Rd. going out and North Arm Rd. returning if you ride it on your way out.
 You’ll need to ride it twice, on your way out and your way home, to total 100 miles.
 It’s perfectly pleasant but a notch less scenic than the valley riding.
 You might consider riding it once, on the way out or the way back.

 About halfway out along the main route there’s a 1-mile detour to the tiny, cute town of Taylorsville, which has a market, a tavern, and a church (see Johnmc’s comments below).
 It’s worth it if you like tiny, cute towns.